NicoDiazAg/NicoDiazAg/README.md

 ### Hey, Nico here 👋.
 #### Software Development, Data Analytics, and Startups.
-Fourth-year student-athlete at Hobart and William Smith Colleges, majoring in Computer Science with minors in Entrepreneurial & Asian Studies.
+I am a fourth-year student at Hobart and William Smith Colleges and a Phi Beta Kappa scholar pursuing a Bachelor of Arts double major in Computer Science and Asian Languages & Cultures with a minor in Entrepreneurship.
 Interested in artificial intelligence, software development, data analysis, and startups.
 Constantly building projects and seeking opportunities.

 Skills: React, Node.js, JavaScript, HTML, CSS, Java, PostgreSQL